marcgg/ffocused/README.md

 for themes).
 I know right, do what I say and not what I do...
 It'll get fixed, tests are coming, I promise.

+### Spork

+You can use spork to run the test suite:

+    bundle exec spork

+... to start the drb server and then:

+    bundle exec rspec spec --drb

 ## Compatibility
 ffocused runs on Ruby 1.9.2 and 1.8.7, but the support for 1.8.7 will be soon dropped.